 Kickapoo Cavern State Park

 20 caves can be found inside this park which is about three hours west of San Antonio, Texas.
 The caves can only be accessed by tour, but there are several hiking trails leading 13 miles through the hills as well.
+Kickapoo Cavern has some of the best trails in Hill Country, as it begins to transition into Big Bend Country.
 Mountain biking is allowed on the trails, and camping is allowed near the HQ.
 If you would like to see the caves, there are cave tours every Saturday at 1pm.

 - Address and directions: 20939 Ranch to Market Road 674, Brackettville, TX 78832